AFFORDABLE CARE ACT – WHAT IS IT?

 4. If I am not exempt from the PPACA as an expat, what can I do?

 Well, you could either pay the tax and get an international health policy to cover you and your family abroad.
 Or you can purchase an Obamacare plan in the USA and get a separate global health plan excluding the USA.
-The best and third option is to get a global Cigna ACA compliant health plan via Expat Financial.
+You might be able to source an ACA compliant expat health plan – but you should talk to your tax advisor.

 Of course, also keep in mind that with the recent Donald Trump presidential win in 2016, parts of Obamacare and the PPACA act may be changed or the entire law might be repealed.
 So this may have a significant impact on some expats.